seL4/docs/Hardware/OdroidC2.md

 <https://wiki.odroid.com/odroid-c2/odroid-c2>

-Only 64-bit mode is supported, and SMP, Hyp, etc. are not currently supported.
+Only 64-bit mode is supported both with and without SMP.
+Hypervisor support has not been tested.

 ## U-Boot